This year’s Retail Design Expo was a fascinating experience. Above all, it was a great insight into emerging British Design.

-The exhibition’s origins emerged when CADA was asked to become part of the Steering Committee to discuss the possibility of creating a Retail Design show in London.
-Our director, David Calcott was asked to share his opinion on what he thought makes a dynamic Design Exhibition.
+The origins emerged when CADA was asked to become part of the Steering Committee to discuss the possibility of creating a Retail Design show in London.
+Our director, David Calcott was asked to share his opinion on what makes a dynamic Design Exhibition.

 An ambiguous array of postcards showcased on shelves and a CADA cart generated a lot of intrigue amongst the exhibitions audience.
-We wanted the audience to interact with our stand, not only through the visual content but also by entering our prize draw – with the opportunity to win a meal for two!
+Audience interaction was key throughout the visual content and by entering our prize draw to win a meal for two!
 It was these fun, quirky elements that we felt help encapsulate what CADA is all about.

 It was a fantastic 2 days and we are looking forward to next year already.